 - Warranties are parts replacement only and exclude postage, labour and any other incidental cost or damage. - Warranties also exclude corrosion or damage caused by external influences such as road hazards, heat, chemicals, salt or fuel spills.

-The brackets in this kit were proudly made by us here in Australia
+The brackets in this kit are proudly made in Australia